-- Three phase wires to L1, L2 and L3 on the CE Input Power Filter.
+- 6. Connect the wires as follows. - Set Jumper wires on the contactor.
+See illustration. - Green / Yellow wire to Ground. - Remaining wires to L1, L2 and L3 input.
 It does not matter what order these wires are attached.
-See previous illustration and on label in the power supply. - Green / Yellow wire to Ground. - 6.
-With a little slack in the wires, tighten the strain relief to secure the power cable. - 7.
-Reinstall the Power Supply cover. - 8.
-Connect the opposite end of individual wires to a customer supplied plug and plug into an appropriate input power receptacle.(or connect directly to main disconnect) - 9.
-Close the main disconnect switch to supply power to the unit..
+See the previous illustrations. - 7.
+With a little slack in the wires, tighten the through - hole protector to secure the power cable. - 8.
+Reinstall the Power Supply cover per instructions found in section 5. - 9.
+Connect the opposite end of individual wires to a customer supplied plug or main disconnect. - 10.
+Connect the input power cable (or close the main disconnect switch) to supply power.